 - Place the chicken bones in a crock pot or stock pot and cover with water.
 If the chicken was cooked in the crock pot covered with water, place the bones back into this water/broth.

-- Add vegetables and vinegar.
+Add vegetables (if using) and vinegar.

 - For crockpot - turn crock pot to high until it boils and turn to low - cook for 24 hours.

 - For stock pot - Bring to a boil and reduce the heat to simmer.

 - Strain the broth and allow it to cool.